 - Ensure the gap in the pipe work where the expansion joint is to be installed is the correct size.
 The pipe work must be made to fit the length and alignment of the joint (unless otherwise specified in the datasheet).

 - Always use lifting lugs where provided, or otherwise lift from the hardware parts of the expansion joint.
 Do not support the weight of the expansion joint from the bellows element itself or from the shipping bars – this can cause damage which will void warranty.

 - Ensure that expansion joints fitted with flow liners are installed in the correct orientation.
 Flow direction is indicated on the shipping bar stickers.

 - Ensure any mating flanges are correctly and accurately aligned.
-Expansion joints subjected to high torsion stresses will fail prematurely, and failure due to torsion is not covered by our warranty.
+Expansion joints subjected to torsion stresses will fail prematurely, and failure due to torsion is not covered by our warranty.

 - Once the expansion joint is installed, (whether by bolting or welding) removed the shipping bars.
 Shipping bars are not designed to restrain pressure thrust and must be removed before site hydro-testing or system pressurisation.

 - For unrestrained bellows – SEB, UEB, XB and DXB ensure that the correct anchors and guides are installed as per the EJMA standards guidelines.
 All unrestrained bellows will exert pressure thrust forces, see this link – Pressure Thrust

 - Under no circumstances pressurise the expansion joint to a pressure higher than the ‘Design Pressure’ as listed on the expansion joint datasheet.